parikshitkumar1/Hand_Gesture_Recognition/README.md

 # Hand Gesture Recognition

 ## Motivation
-To use a computer webcam to interpret hand gestures for various tasks, like sign langauge recognition
+To use a computer webcam to interpret hand gestures for various tasks, like sign langauge recognition and potentially even automation
 ## Requirements
 Python 3.8 or above with all [requirements](requirements.txt) dependencies installed.
 To install run:
 ```python